gharmange/NucID/README.md

 ## Setting up for use on Google Colab (you should only need to do this once)
 Google Colab gives access to GPUs which makes running NucID significantly faster.
 An issue with google Colab is that every time you open a session it does not save any previously installed packages.
-To avoid the need to install large packages such as deepcell each time we will create a folder on google drive containing the necessary package and then mount google drive to google Colab.
+To avoid the need to install large packages such as deepcell each time we will create a folder on google drive containing the necessary packages.

 1. The first step is to download NucID from GitHub by clicking the green "Code" button above and selecting "Download ZIP."
 You should now have a file in your download folder called "NucID-main".
 Rename this folder to "NucID".